 - PTFB (press that f… button) can take over much of this mindless activity for you.
 If you always click a button, check box, option button, or menu item as soon as it appears, you can teach PFTB to click it for you.
 See Technolgy Lighthouse.
 With Win-7 I discontinued use of this utility.

 - RipBar from SoftDesign

-is my favorite launch bar since many years.
+was my favorite launch bar for many years.
 IMHO its far more convenient

 than any of the official MS-tools (tabbed grouping, list of documents 'in'

 one icon, small analog clock, notes handling, small icons in various sizes